codemonger-io/ed448-verifier/README.md

 You can find the API documentation at <https://codemonger-io.github.io/ed448-verifier/ed448_verifier/index.html>.

+## Motivation

+This crate was developed in the course of [my project](https://github.com/codemonger-io/webauthn-rs) where I am trying to remove the OpenSSL dependency from [`webauthn-rs`](https://github.com/kanidm/webauthn-rs).
+As of November 23, 2024, there is no Ed448 verifier that implements the [`Verifier`](https://docs.rs/signature/2.2.0/signature/trait.Verifier.html) trait as far as I searched.
+There is an unreleased crate [`ed448-signature`](https://github.com/RustCrypto/signatures/tree/master/ed448) maintained by [Rust Crypto](https://github.com/rustcrypto), but it is not intended to provide the actual curve implementation.

 ## License

 While [`ed448-goldilocks` has no clear license](https://github.com/crate-crypto/Ed448-Goldilocks/pull/37), the original part of this crate is licensed under the [MIT license](./LICENSE).